 Adrian Popescu is a data engineer at Unravel Data Systems working on performance profiling and optimization of Spark applications.
 He has more than eight years of experience building and profiling data management applications.
 He holds a PhD in computer ecience from EPFL, where his thesis focused on modeling the runtime performance of a class of analytical workloads that include iterative tasks executing on in-memory graph processing engines (Giraph BSP), and SQL queries executing at scale on Hive, a master of applied science from the University of Toronto, and a bachelor of science from University Politehnica, Bucharest.

-Shivnath Babu is the chief scientist CTO at Unravel Data Systems and an adjunct professor of computer science at Duke University.
-His research focuses on ease-of-use and manageability of data-intensive systems, automated problem diagnosis, and cluster sizing for applications running on cloud platforms.
+Shivnath Babu is the CTO at Unravel Data Systems and an adjunct professor of computer science at Duke University.
+His research focuses on ease of use and manageability of data-intensive systems, automated problem diagnosis, and cluster sizing for applications running on cloud platforms.
 Shivnath cofounded Unravel to solve the application management challenges that companies face when they adopt systems like Hadoop and Spark.
 Unravel originated from the Starfish platform built at Duke, which has been downloaded by over 100 companies.
 Shivnath has won a US National Science Foundation CAREER Award, three IBM Faculty Awards, and an HP Labs Innovation Research Award.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org